Trump’s White House Intruder ‘Friend’ Arrested, Twitter Picks On Obama

 — Fox News (@FoxNews) March 11, 2017

-Following the incident, the security level was raised to orange, a level high enough to warrant an exhaustive search of the area around the executive residence.
-A security expert told CNN the intrusion shows serious security flaws.
+Following the incident, the security level was raised to orange, a level high enough to warrant an exhaustive search of the area around the executive residence, CNN reports.

-“If someone came over the northwest fence of the Treasury complex, what that indicates is they didn’t go over just one fence, they went over multiple fences.
-This has the potential to be a catastrophic breach of the White House complex.
-This is really disturbing, just the amount of real estate that this intruder was able to gain or bypass on the complex.”

 After the intruder’s arrest and removal of the backpack by a bomb disposal unit, a search on White House grounds did not reveal another threat.
-However, that did not stop the jibes on Twitter.
+However, that did not stop the wise cracks on Twitter.

 Intruder jumps white house fence……….build a wall Donald. !!